ziaArzoo/spark-foundation/README.md

 - Product recommendation system
 - Regional expansion analysis

-## License
-This project is part of The Spark Foundation internship program.

-## Contact
-For questions or collaboration opportunities, please reach out through The Spark Foundation channels.

 ---
 *This analysis demonstrates data exploration techniques and provides actionable business insights for retail operations optimization.*